 However, more often than not, many people will never witness the end-product in person.
-Therefore, a key aspect to communicating your work as an Architect is documentation.
+Therefore, a key aspect to communicating your work as an architect is documentation.
 We live in a visually orientated society.
-Already the architect’s primacy means of communication is through images; from sketches to construction drawings to renderings.
+Already the architect’s primary means of communication is through images; from sketches to construction drawings to renderings.
 A final piece in this story is photographing the finished building.

 There are many challenges and questions associated with selecting an architectural photographer.
 How do I know who to contact?
 Where is the budget for this?
 How will I find the time among more pressing deadlines?
 A bit of planning, foresight and commitment can make light work of these concerns.
 Here are some points to consider:

 Know where to look